Legal Information: Hawaii

 Updated:

-Who is eligible for an order of protection?
+Who can file for an order of protection?

-You can file an order for protection against a family or household member who has committed acts of domestic abuse against you or your minor child.
-A family or household member includes:
+You can file an order for protection against a family or household member who has committed acts of domestic abuse against you or your minor child; or, if your minor child who is 16 or older. s/he can file on his/her own.1 A family or household member includes:

 • your current or former spouse;

-• your current or former reciprocal beneficiary,1 which is someone who you have significant personal, emotional, and economic relationships with, but are prohibited from legally marrying.2 (To see the requirements of becoming reciprocal beneficiaries, go to our HI Statutes page);
+• your current or former reciprocal beneficiary,2 which is someone who you have significant personal, emotional, and economic relationships with, but are prohibited from legally marrying;3 (To see the requirements of becoming reciprocal beneficiaries, go to our Selected Hawaii Statutes page);

 • someone with whom you have a child in common;